SeanK1191/people-creator/README.md

 ```

+Then go to tools->NuGet Package Manager Console and run the ``Update-Database`` command.

 Now you can start the Tech-Test project in visual studio and it should start running the API locally at http://localhost:50753

 ## Front End